-The 2nd edition of Landscape Ecology in Theory and Practice (Turner and Gardner) is now in press!
-Stay tuned for publication date.
+The 2nd edition of Landscape Ecology in Theory and Practice (Turner and Gardner) is now available!

-CONGRATS to Monica Turner on taking over as 2015-16 President of the Ecological Society of America (UW News); Winslow Hansen on serving as elected Chair of the Student Section of the Ecological Society of America for 2015-16; Rose Graves on serving a 2-yr term as Student Representative to the US-IALE Executive Committee; Kevin Rose (postdoc 2014-15) on his new position with the American Bird Conservancy; Brian Harvey for his 2015 Smith Conservation Research Fellowship, Wilberforce Fellowship in Conservation Science, and UW-Madison capstone TA award; Amy Uhrin for Best Graduate Student Poster Presentation at the 2014 Fall Meeting of the Southeastern Estuarine Research Society; Aisha Ba, an undergraduate working with Winslow Hansen and Monica Turner, for the Hilldale Undergraduate Fellowship award for her independent research; Monica Turner on being honored Vilas Research Professorship.
+CONGRATS to Monica Turner on taking over as 2015-16 President of the Ecological Society of America (UW News); Winslow Hansen on serving as elected Chair of the Student Section of the Ecological Society of America for 2015-16; Rose Graves on serving a 2-yr term as Student Representative to the US-IALE Executive Committee; Kevin Rose (postdoc 2014-15) on his new faculty position at Rensselaer Polytechnic Institute; Brian Harvey for his 2015 Smith Conservation Research Fellowship, Wilberforce Fellowship in Conservation Science, and UW-Madison capstone TA award; Aisha Ba, an undergraduate working with Winslow Hansen and Monica Turner, for the Hilldale Undergraduate Fellowship award for her independent research; Monica Turner on being honored Vilas Research Professorship.

 What is landscape ecology ?